-In 2009, the United States raised broad concerns about the trade-distortive effects of China's VAT export rebate practices in connection with both the July S&ED meeting and the October JCCT meeting.
-However, China was unwilling to commit to any disciplines on its use of VAT export rebates, although it has acknowledged that its eventual goal is to provide full VAT rebates for all exports like other WTO members with VAT systems.
+For several years, the United States and other WTO members have raised broad concerns about the trade-distortive effects of China's VAT export rebate and export duty practices using the Trade Policy Reviews of China at the WTO, held in April 2006, May 2008 and May 2010, and the annual transitional reviews before the Committee on Market Access and the Council for Trade in Goods.
+The United States has also raised broad concerns about the trade-distortive effects of China's variable VAT export rebate practices in connection with the July 2009 and May 2010 S&ED meetings and the October 2009 and December 2010 JCCT meetings.
+In addition, the United States has highlighted the harm being caused to specific U.S. industries, including steel, aluminum and soda ash, using the JCCT process and bilateral meetings such as the Steel Dialogue.
+To date, however, China has been unwilling to commit to any disciplines on its use of VAT export rebates or export duties, although it has acknowledged that its eventual goal is to provide full VAT rebates for all exports like other WTO members with VAT systems.

-In 2010, the United States will continue to engage China in this area.
-The United States' basic message will continue to be that China needs to pursue the additional economic reforms that will allow it to rely on the market, rather than government intervention, to bring about needed production capacity adjustments in particular sectors of the economy.
+In 2011, the United States will continue to engage China in this area, emphasizing that China needs to pursue the additional economic reforms that will allow it to rely on the market, rather than government intervention, to bring about needed production capacity adjustments in particular sectors.
 The United States will also continue to urge China to remedy the trade-distortive effects of its VAT export rebate and export duty practices on steel, aluminum and soda ash products.